ansible/ansible/docs/docsite/rst/community/collection_development_process.rst

 **security_fixes**
   Fixes that address CVEs or resolve security concerns.
 MUST use security_fixes for any CVEs.
-Use present tense.
+Write in present tense.
 Include links to CVE information.

   .. code-block:: yaml